42-43 St. Peter's Hill,

 In 1937 the new State Cinema was built only 30 yards away on St. Peter’s Hill and sometimes queues for the two cinemas got intertwined.

 The Picture House was operated as an independent cinema throughout its life and was closed on 30th June 1956 with John Wayne in “Reap the Wild Wind”.
 It stood empty for several years until April/May 1961 when it was demolished and a Tesco supermarket was erected on the site.
+This later became a Bejam supermarket and today it operates as JJB Sports.

 Just login to your account and subscribe to this theater